A new rower wandered around the boathouse, looking at the rowing shells

 And like how our skin gets abused (sunburn, tattoos, piercings, dried out, etc.) so does the outer layer of a shell.
 It’s takes maintenance to keep the out layer working well.
 I’ll discuss it in future posts.

-4. What Gives With The Internal Structure Of A Rowing Shell?
+4. What Are The Different Types Of Internal Structure In A Rowing Shell?

 There are basically two different types of internal structure of a shell: ribbed and monocoque.